kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 1.3.1 =
+* UI enhancements in Quick Edits – default date fields replaced with datepicker and formatted time.

 = 1.3.0 =
 * All public post types are now supported, both hierarchical and non-hierarchical.
 To enabled the Nested Pages interface for additional post types, visit Settings > Nested Pages and select the "Post Types" tab.
 The generated nav menu is tied to the pages type, which is enabled by default.
 * New interface for adding top-level posts/pages in bulk